 Inheritance Tax Around the World

 The inheritance tax is not present in all countries.
 Some forms of the tax exist in Belgium, Denmark, France, Germany, Italy, Japan, the United Kingdom, and the United States.
 Note that in the US, some states do not impose such a tax.

-At the same time, some countries such as Australia, Canada, Hong Kong, Israel, New Zealand, and Russia no longer impose the inheritance tax.
+At the same time, some countries, such as Australia, Canada, Hong Kong, Israel, New Zealand, and Russia no longer impose this tax.
 Instead of the tax, some of the countries impose capital gains tax on the asset’s sale or ownership transfer in case of the death of the owner.

 Strictly speaking, inheritance tax and estate tax are two different terms.
 While the inheritance tax is applied on the transfer of the estate from the deceased person to his or her heirs, the estate tax is imposed on the net value of the estate as of the date of death.
 However, the true meanings of the two terms vary among jurisdictions.

-In some jurisdictions, both inheritance and estate taxes are imposed.
+In some jurisdictions, both taxes are imposed.
 In this case, a beneficiary may be taxed twice.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.